Annual General Meeting

 Let’s take a look at the events of the last year.

-We have maintained our fortnightly Shabbat services at Three Bridges School and are grateful to our secretary, Rachel Brown, whose contact with the Spectrum Organisation continues to retain that facility.
+We have maintained our fortnightly Shabbat services and are grateful to our secretary, Rachel Brown, whose contact with the Spectrum Organisation continues to retain that facility.

-Our High Holy Days were once again held successfully at Roselidden.
+Our High Holy Days were once again held successfully.

 Through much negotiation and hard work, the Jewish cemetery at Penzance has been restored thanks to grants and money ingeniously raised by the aforementioned financial wizard (L.L) and similar efforts are under way to try to continue to improve the facilities at the Jewish part of the cemetery in Falmouth where the perimeter has at least been strengthened.
 A lot of work here continues under the auspices of the BoD (Jewish Board of Deputies) through Lesley Lipert and Anthony Fagin.